WrestleMania XXVII: Storylines

 Another plot building up towards WrestleMania involved CM Punk and Randy Orton.
 At the beginning of the year, Punk became the leader of The New Nexus.
 At the Royal Rumble pay-per-view, Punk cost Orton his WWE Championship match against defending champion The Miz.
 The following night on Raw, Orton retaliated by assaulting Punk's fellow New Nexus members Michael McGillicutty and Husky Harris, resulting in Harris being punted in the head.
 On the February 7 episode of Raw, Punk revealed that his actions were his revenge on Orton for punting him in the head at Unforgiven in September 2008, where Punk was unable to defend his World Heavyweight Championship due to Orton's attack and subsequently forced to vacate his title.
+At Elimination Chamber, Orton eliminated Punk from the Raw Elimination Chamber match, however the anonymous Raw general manager reverted the fall as Punk's pod door malfunctioned; Punk then re-entered the match later on and eliminated Orton.
 On February 28, the anonymous Raw general manager scheduled a match between Punk and Orton at WrestleMania.
 In addition, the General Manager announced that Orton would face one of the members of the New Nexus throughout the following weeks.
 If Orton lost, his opponents would be allowed to be in Punk's corner at WrestleMania; if he won, his opponent would be banned from attending the event.
 Orton won all of his matches, so Michael McGillicutty, David Otunga, and Mason Ryan were all banned from ringside at the event.
 After each victory, Orton would punt each member in the head in order to send a message to Punk.
 On the March 21 episode of Raw, Punk distracted Orton during his "WrestleMania Rewind" match with Rey Mysterio and used Orton's wife as bait to lure him to the parking lot, where he attacked Orton's knee with a wrench.
 The following week, on the Raw before WrestleMania, both men brawled with each other, which ended after Punk performed a Go To Sleep on Orton after taking advantage of his injured knee.